fahdi/pf-test/README.md

 Some example bower use cases are

-# registered package (I use this for bootstrap and pakcaged jQuery, which can also be managed as seperate package)
+# registered package

+I use this for bootstrap and pakcaged jQuery ( and many other packages).
+There is a git end point which essentially makes every git repo to be used as bower package.

 $ bower install bootstrap

 # GitHub shorthand